webguru103/smooch-docs/source/rest/index.md

 ## Retry Policy

-Webhook target will be called expecting response with success status code 2xx.
-Calls which do not return success code will be reattempted up to 5 times at exponential intervals of 5 seconds.
+If a webhook target responds with anything other than a 2xx status code, the call will be reattempted up to 5 times at exponential intervals of 5 seconds.

 I.e. the first retry will be after 5 seconds, then 25, 125, etc.